amitxv/AutoGpuAffinity/README.md

 - After the tool has benchmarked each core, a table will be displayed with the results

-## Determine if results are reliable:
+## Determine if results are reliable

 Run the tool (not trials) two or three times.
 If the same core is consistently performant & no 0.005% Lows values are absurdly low compared to other results, then your results are reproducible & your testing environment is consistent.
 However, if the fps is dropping significantly, consider properly tuning your setup before using this tool